muratk3n/thirdwave/en/README.md

 Tune in this Thursday to learn about .. @AngloAmerican's ..
 290-ton
 \#fuelcell truck and how it is bringing \#zeroemission tech to the mining industry!"

 ---

-A President can choose his entire cabinet exclusively from Goldman Sachs, but if the cabinet members are all trans, centrists would be happy.
-That's how dumb these people are.

----